microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 ## Login to Azure
-**NOTE:** if B2C mode is chosen, the B2C setup must be completed before reaching this step.

 The script will ask you to login to Azure by navigating to the Azure Login Page on your browser.